Foodie road trip on the Isle of Mull

 This rugged island off the west coast of Scotland is well known for its wildlife and mountain scenery.
-But its produce is just as spectacular – from langoustines and squat lobsters, to succulent Highland beef, cheddar-style cheese and homemade whisky marmalade ice cream
+But its produce is just as spectacular – from langoustines and squat lobsters, to succulent Highland beef and homemade whisky marmalade ice cream

 There can’t be many restaurants in Britain where you have to hail a ferry to get there by flashing a red card from the opposite shore.
 But The Boathouse on Ulva, just off Scotland’s Isle of Mull, is just such a place.